-Statements of mission or values, codes of conduct, and principles relating to economic, environmental and social that have been developed internally, and the status of their implementation (4.8) MISSION: To globally promote business growth and provide opportunities through education, networking, and motivation.
+Statements of mission or values, codes of conduct, and principles relating to economic, environmental and social that have been developed internally, and the status of their implementation (4-56) MISSION:

+To globally promote business growth and provide opportunities through education, networking, and motivation.
 VISION:

 WORLDCOB's vision is to become the business organization with the largest global presence by reaching every continent.
 WORLDCOB seeks to open more branches worldwide to be closer to its Associate Members, in order to reach more markets and offer its services in a more personalized way.
-Corporate Social Responsibility Policy WORLD CONFEDERATION OF BUSINESSES undertakes, as an organization, to: - Act consistently with the 10 principles of the United Nations Global Compact. - Develop a Social Responsibility management system inside the organization and a corporate culture governed by ethical principles with regard to economic, environmental and social matters. - Promote and disseminate Corporate Social Responsibility values among its associated members, as well as all of the organization's stakeholders. - Seek out and develop tools to be made available to its associated members to ensure their participation in a culture of Corporate Social Responsibility. - Work for a better world, guided by the mission and vision established by the organization.
+Corporate Social Responsibility Policy WORLD CONFEDERATION OF BUSINESSES undertakes, as an organization, to: - Act consistently with the 10 principles of the United Nations Global Compact. - Develop a Social Responsibility management system inside the organization and a corporate culture governed by ethical principles with regard to economic, environmental and social matters. - Promote and disseminate Corporate Social Responsibility values among its associate members, as well as all of the organization's stakeholders. - Seek out and develop tools to be made available to its associate members to ensure their participation in a culture of Corporate Social Responsibility. - Work for a better world, guided by the mission and vision established by the organization.
+Code of Conduct (G4-58) WORLD CONFEDERATION OF BUSINESSES is a participant of the United Nations Global Compact, according to which it undertakes to: - Ensure that its behavior as an organization is consistent with the 10 principles of the United Nations, as well as to promote and disseminate such principles. - Act in the best interest of its associate members.